Security printing: Copy detection pattern and digital watermark

 A copy detection pattern or a digital watermark can be inserted into a digital image before printing the security document.
 These security features are designed to be copy-sensitive and authenticated with an imaging device.

 Level 3 features

 Most central banks also implement so-called Level 3 (L3) security features which are kept totally secret for their ingredients as well as their sophisticated measurement.
 Such covert features may be embedded within the substrate and/or the printing ink and are not commercially available.
 They are the ultimate safeguard in banknote security and restricted to the use of central banks.
-The machine-readable M-Feature from Giesecke+Devrient is the worldwide leading L3 feature and currently used by more than 70 central banks and more than 100 billion banknotes in circulation.
+The machine-readable M-Feature from Giesecke+Devrient is the worldwide leading L3 feature and currently used by more than 70 central banks with about 100 different compositions and more than 100 billion banknotes in circulation.
 Other products are ENIGMA from De La Rue and Level III Authentication from Spectra Systems.